Learn how to create a blockchain account, and understand the differences between networks and chains.

 Circular supports multiple environments to suit different stages of your workflow:

-Mainnet: Production-grade network for live, certified records
+Mainnet: production environment for live, verifiable records

-Devnet: Developer sandbox for local testing and experimentation
+Devnet: developer sandbox for local testing and experimentation

 Each account is backed by a 12-word recovery phrase.
 This phrase is your only way to restore the account if access is lost.